frankiearzu/DSMTools/DSM Tools Suite/edgetx/readme.md

 1. **Plane Setup:** Capture Spektrum Specific data to Operate the Gyro..
 How is your wing configured, what channel operated what surface, and if the surface gyro reaction needs to be reversed.
 2. **Forward Programming:** Configuration of the RX.
 3. **Telemetry:** Some screens showing telemetry data in a similar way a Spektrum radio shows them.
 4. **Capture:** This is a tool to capture the raw telemetry data, and write it to a log file.
-That data is very usefull to add new/unsoported Spektrum sensors to Ethos.
+That data is very usefull to add new/unsoported Spektrum sensors to DSMTools.

 ![image](https://github.com/user-attachments/assets/27d8cb21-c784-4139-9e8f-cb4f085beee3)